 The Pros of Selling for Cash

 The average time from listing a house on the MLS to closing is roughly 75 days in Florida right now (and longer for condos).
 A cash buyer doesn't require a 45-day mortgage underwriting period.
-If the title search comes back clean, you can literally have the cash wired to your bank account within a week to 14 days.
+If the title search, payoff figures, liens, HOA items, and seller documents are clean, the sale can move without waiting on buyer mortgage underwriting.

 The Cons of Selling for Cash